CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

 Click "Upload" to start the import process.
 Note that the import processes asynchronously, so the user will see a message indicating that the report upload has begun.
 This process can take up to a few minutes to complete.

+This process is asynchronous, so after you start the import you can navigate away from the Assessment Results list.
+When the import process is complete you will receive one or two of the following alerts:

+ - Successful Import - when the import is finished, the user who requested the upload will receive an alert that their report was successfully uploaded.
+If the upload was initiated via the CIS-CAT Assessor API upload, or the Legacy method, this alert will not be generated
+ - Failed Import - similar to the successful import alert,  the requesting user will receive this alert if the import process fails.
+ - Low Score Alert - if the score of a report imported by any method is below the system wide threshold,  the users on the recipient list for the low score alert will receive an alert.
+By default, the low score threshold is 80%.
+This theshold can be configured by adding the following value to the ccpd-config.yml:

+		alert:
+  			lowScoreThreshold: 80 #change to any percentage value between 0-100

 **CIS-CAT Import**

 Importing Asset Report Format (ARF) results from CIS-CAT assumes that the CIS-CAT Deployment instructions have been completed.
 The end result of that configuration is that a user has been created in CIS-CAT Pro Dashboard, been assigned to the "ROLE_API" role, and an authentication token has been generated.